AkramSyed002/MSEA_Net/README.md

 3. **High generalization** across diverse agricultural environments, supporting scalability and flexibility in real-world applications.
 4. **Public dataset evaluations** demonstrating superior performance over state-of-the-art methods (measured by Precision, Recall, F1-score, and mean IoU).

+## Datasets:
+- The datasets used for evaluation can be accessed from \href{https://github.com/CoFly-Project/CoFly-WeedDB}{CoFly-WeedDB} and \href{https://data.mendeley.com/datasets/4hh45vkp38/5}{motion blurred UAV images of sorghum fields}.

 ## Note on Code Availability:
 The code for this UAV-based weed segmentation framework will be made publicly available once the related paper is published.
 Stay tuned for updates!